khudgins/documentation/agent/linux/imageServer.rst

 PERMISSIONS
 ~~~~~~~~~~~

-It is launched by the enStratus user.
+It is launched by the Enstratius user.
 It needs sudo authority for invoking the ec2-bundle-vol command.

 OVERRIDES
 ~~~~~~~~~